MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 # IonQ provider

 > [!IMPORTANT]
-> As of Friday, October 21, 2022, the IonQ Aria is offline for maintenance.
-Microsoft will update this notice once an ETA for the system to be back online is available.
+> The IonQ Aria system will be offline for maintenance from Friday, November 18, 2022, to Monday, December 5, 2022.
+We recommend that you don't submit jobs during this period, as they will likely not be processed.
+Microsoft will update this notice when the system is back online.

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]